66% waitlist reduction from first appointment to diagnosis with QbTest

 – Dr. Jo Steer

-Previously the team relied solely on subjective measures such as clinical interviews, rating scales, and school observations, or feedback.
-Adding objective elements, backed by evidence, has been helpful in elevating the ADHD assessment process.
+Previously, the team relied solely on subjective measures such as clinical interviews, rating scales, and school observations or feedback.
+Adding objective elements, backed by evidence, has helped elevate the ADHD assessment process.

 Disclaimer: Achieving for Children is commissioned to take single diagnosis cases that are indicated at screening as being ADHD or autism spectrum disorder.
 The sample for the evaluations above only included young people where a singular ADHD assessment took place.

-QbTest is an objective test that measures the three core symptoms of ADHD – hyperactivity, impulsivity, and inattention.
-It standardizes ADHD pathway by using normative data of the same sex and age.
-It improves clinical understanding of patient symptoms and aids clinical decision making when used alongside other clinical measures.
+Our digital ADHD test measures the three core symptoms of ADHD – hyperactivity, impulsivity, and inattention.
+It standardizes ADHD pathways by using normative data of the same sex and age.
+It improves clinical understanding of patient symptoms and aids clinical decision-making when used alongside other clinical measures.

 =